Quafadas/dedav4s/raw_docs/priorArt/philosophy.md

 And if you don't have the runtime guarantees?
 Insead I propose to simply embrace the tightest feedback loop you can get in exchange.
 See [vega editor](https://vega.github.io/editor).

 The actual visualisation here?
 It's a ```ujson.Value```.
-That's the only type information you have - but... if you read the vega docs... you'll find you can make those objects do amazing things.
+That's the only type information you have - but... if you read the vega docs and use the vega editor... you'll find you can make those objects do amazing things... which you can now port into scala.

+But... they are not typesafe.

+## But I realllly want typesafety
+The general problem is hard.
+I see two ways plotting can be made safer in this paradigm.

+Mostly, you'll want type safety behind _your data structure_.
+It is fairly simple, to add a plot method to an existing datastructure.
+As you then control the spec and have knowledge of the data... as long as you test correcty, it's "semi-typesafe".

+Also, it is possible to write "safe" modifications to the a spec.
+Trivial examples (see ```viz.Utils```) would be removing axes.
+Unfortunately, "general" modifications are not simple - a pie chart doesn't really want x/y axes for example.
+Instead of the general problem, this library makes it _possible_ although not necessarily recommended, to construct a "typesafe" DSL _per example chart_, in the companion objects of the case classes.
+This is also an infinite amount of work, to which I will not commit... but your contributions (with tests) are welcome if you wish this...

+## Conclusion
 I think you will not refgret learning a declarative paradigm.
 The 10 minutes you'll spend learning this library (it's absurdly simple) are sunk cost.
 I propose that the hours you'll invest learning vega are a valuable addition to your study of software engineering.
 It's amazing how far you can go, and how much value you can deliver, just by pattern matching the vega examples.